 In 1996, Michelle graduated cum laude from the University of Delaware in the top 5% of her class, with a major in Criminal Justice and a minor in Psychology.
 She was awarded Dean’s List status every semester, as well as membership in the Alpha Kappa Delta Honor Society and the Phi Kappa Phi Honor Society.

 Michelle was admitted to practice in January 2000 before the Bar of the State of New York.
-She is also a member of the Bars of the United States District Courts for the Eastern and Southern Districts of New York.
-In addition, she is a member of the American Bar Association and is a member of the ABA’s Antitrust Section.
+She also is a member of the Bars of the United States District Courts for the Eastern and Southern Districts of New York.

 2 N.Y.U.
 J. of L. & Bus.
 147 (2005) (with Reiko Cyr) download PDFRead More